isomerpages/enterprisesg-rice/_licences/Licences/HS Codes and Product Codes.md

 description: ""
 third_nav_title: Licences
 ---
+**What is Harmonised System (HS) Code?**

+It is an international standardised numerical method for classification of goods.
+The codes are

 | HS Codes for Types of Rice | Product Codes for Types of Rice | Reference Current AHTN2017 (in Current TN for Reference to copy settings if different from B) \[Blank means same as Column B\] |